TrueNAS CORETrueNAS CORE Version Documentation

 The web interface supports using Tasks > Rsync Tasks to transfer files out of the GELI pool.

-File Transfer Method In the shell, rsync and other file transfer mechanisms (scp, cp, sftp, ftp, rdiff-backup) are available for copying data between pools.
+In the Shell, rsync and other file transfer mechanisms (scp, cp, sftp, ftp, rdiff-backup) are available for copying data between pools.

 ZFS Send and Receive